-Regardless of the size of your business you may at times wonder what the exact role of HR is for your business.
-Like any support function or any function not directly linked to generating revenue, questions get asked (and should be asked) about why the function exists and what it does for the business.
+Regardless of the size of your business, you may at times wonder what the role of HR is for your business.
+Like for any support function, or any function not directly linked to generating revenue, many ask (and should ask) questions about why the function exists and what it does for the business.

-Other companies hold the view that human resource management is the responsibility of the line manager and that a dedicated HR function should be there only if needed for serious issues.
+Other companies hold the view that human resource management is the responsibility of the line manager; they say that a dedicated HR function should be there only if needed for serious issues.

-Rather than waiting for something to go wrong before you ask that question, it’s a good idea to consider the role of HR in your business.
-Plan it out like any other function.
+Rather than waiting for something to go wrong before you ask that question, it’s a good idea to consider the role of HR in your business proactively.
+Plan it to maximise its value, like any other function.

-- HR often is the place where payroll is processed, records and kept and leave is managed.
+- HR often is the place where an organisation processes payroll, keeps records and manages leave.
 This is an administration and transactional level of support only.
-Is this enough for your business?
+Ask yourself: Is this enough for your business?
 How skilled are other staff including line managers at dealing with higher level HR matters?

-- HR as coach and support to managers.
-Engaging HR expertise to coach and develop the people management skills in your leaders as well as having the administration taken care of.
+- Consider the role of HR as coach and support to managers.
+This means engaging HR expertise to coach and develop the people management skills in your leaders.
+That is in addition to taking care of the administration.
 Who can you hire into HR who has those skills?
 How much support do your managers need?

-- HR as strategic advisor and guide.
+- And consider also the role of HR as strategic advisor and guide.
 Sitting alongside the CEO/GM and senior leadership team, HR and people are discussed in the same strategic manner as business planning.
 How much demand do you have for that level of interaction?
 Can your business afford that full time salary at this stage?
 (If not, how else can you buy in that strategic advice?)

 - HR and payroll can provide information about leave balances and policy.
 Who notices the trends in employee questions and what they may mean?
 (A number of employees in a team with a new manager who ask about leave balances can be a sign of a problem)

 - HR can provide support and guidance to employees when they have problems.
-Not automatically “taking their side”, but providing a structured and supportive environment where an issue can be discussed and the appropriate action/response noted and chosen.
+Not automatically “taking their side”, but providing a structured and supportive environment; one where an issue can be discussed and the appropriate action/response noted and chosen.

 - HR can provide leadership and role modelling to staff at all levels.
 Role modelling of appropriate behaviour and how to “call out” inappropriate behaviour.

 - the stage of the business.
-Many small to medium businesses have the lower level of HR as staff (some outsource payroll) and then buy in the more strategic guidance as needed
+Many small to medium businesses have the lower level of HR as staff (some outsource payroll).
+Then they buy in the more strategic guidance as needed.

 - the skills of leaders.
 Many businesses have structured their HR model to meet the skill needs of their managers – more strategic and coaching input when leaders need to grow their people management skills